 Relevant training: Principles of Marine Animal Rescue.

 Marine Careers in Aquariums:

-There is a variety of different roles and positions in aquariums.
+There are a variety of different roles and positions in aquariums.
 Ranging from animal care, conservation roles, equipment maintenance, cleaning and alternative positions.
 A large proportion of positions available require training in marine zoology or biology or a related field.
 You will need practical knowledge and hands-on experience.
-Relevant training: The Level 3 Diploma in Marine Zoology.

 This is a popular, entry-level, practical role located in an aquarium setting.
 It requires a large amount of responsibility for both the marine aquatic systems and freshwater systems.
 The work also involves monitoring animal health, checking the water quality, cleaning and feeding.
 You may also be required to help to maintain and set up new exhibits, whilst also watching the behaviour of the wild aquarium animals ensuring that they live in conditions as close as possible to their natural environment.